Distilling Diversity and Control in Diffusion Models: Diversity Distillation

-We conduct an analysis of different hyperparameters and variations of our approach to understand their impact on diversity and quality.
-Figure~\ref{fig:hyperparam} presents our findings across multiple dimensions.

-First, as shown in Figure~\ref{fig:hyperparam}(a), the guidance scale from the base model significantly impacts diversity, with optimal performance occurring around zero guidance.
-This suggests that minimal guidance from the base model preserves the natural diversity of outputs.

-Figure~\ref{fig:hyperparam}(b) demonstrates the effect of varying $k$, the number of distilled model steps replaced by base model inference.
-Notably, even using the base model for just the first timestep ($k$=1) provides substantial diversity gains with minimal computational overhead.
-This confirms our hypothesis that the earliest timesteps are particularly critical for establishing output diversity in diffusion models.
+Figure~\ref{fig:hyperparam} analyzes the key parameters of our approach.
+Most importantly, using the base model for just the first timestep ($k$=1) provides substantial diversity gains with minimal computational overhead (Fig~\ref{fig:hyperparam}.b), confirming our hypothesis about first-step criticality.
+The guidance scale analysis shows optimal performance around zero guidance from the base model, suggesting that natural diversity is preserved without additional steering(Fig~\ref{fig:hyperparam}.a).
+Finally, setting the base model's noise schedule similar to distilled (n=4) has optimal results (Fig~\ref{fig:hyperparam}.c).
+We find that using exact inference conditions for distilled models where the model weights are swapped with base for the first timestep is ideal.

-The computational efficiency of our approach is analyzed in Figure~\ref{fig:hyperparam}(c), which compares the total computational cost when replacing the first timestep of the distilled model with varying numbers of base model steps.
-Our results indicate that a 1:1 replacement ratio achieves the optimal balance between diversity enhancement and computational efficiency.
-More extensive use of the base model provides diminishing returns while significantly increasing inference time.

-\paragraph{Resource-Efficient Alternative:} For scenarios where loading both models simultaneously is not feasible~\cite{flux}, we explore an alternative approach: skipping the first step altogether in distilled model inference.
-This approach, compared in Figure~\ref{fig:hyperparam} and Table~\ref{tab:ablation} alongside our diversity distillation method and baselines, shows that simply skipping the first timestep in distilled inference provides a significant boost in diversity.
-This suggests that the first timestep in distilled models constrains diversity, and removing its influence allows for more varied outputs.
-While this approach is more resource-efficient than loading both models, our hybrid method still achieves superior results in terms of quality, as shown by CLIP and IS scores.
-We provide qualitative examples in Appendix.
+For scenarios where loading both models simultaneously is not feasible, we explore skipping the first timestep entirely.
+Table~\ref{tab:comparison} shows this approach provides significant diversity improvements, though our hybrid method achieves superior quality as measured by CLIP and Inception scores.
+We provide qualitative examples in the Appendix~\ref{sec:more_examples}.

+Our hybrid method demonstrates that the conventional efficiency-diversity tradeoff in distilled models can be resolved through targeted intervention.
+By identifying and addressing the specific timestep responsible for diversity collapse, we restore sample variety without sacrificing computational advantages.
+Our theoretical support in Appendix~\ref{sec:theory} provides a principled explanation for our empirical observations and suggests that distributing first-timestep decisions across multiple steps during training could be a promising direction for future distillation methods.